Germany’s H Class

 When Germany went to war in September 1939, construction stopped on the two ships already laid down and contracts were suspended for the other four.
 Thanks to the rapid-building techniques employed by the shipyards and Raeder’s cutting of red tape (or “ego-driven abandonment of common-sense cost and quality controls,” depending on one’s point of view), the two uncompleted battleships were much more advanced than one would assume for a project only a few weeks along.
 Some re-design proposals would be made, but the naval architects quietly pressed for the hulls with their inadequately armored bottoms to be scrapped instead.
 Both were broken up in 1940.

 By any rational measure, the Nazis’ pursuit of the H class program – like most of their thinking - was simply insane.
 Nazi Germany was a much poorer country than the old Empire and could not afford a prestige project of this magnitude and still equip her land and air forces.
 Raeder for his part knew that he had only a narrow window of political influence during which he could get the big ships built, and he pressed Fuchs’ design team to cut corners and rush their work, resulting in a tremendously flawed ship.
 And because Raeder’s insecure place in the Nazi feudal hierarchy did not allow the time to complete of the first ship as an example for study before beginning the others, the mistakes would be repeated six times rather than just once.

-All six ships appear in our Second World War at Sea: Plan Z expansion module, flaws and all.
+All six ships appear in our massive Second World War at Sea: Plan Z expansion set, flaws and all.
 They can dish out a great deal of punishment, but they are far from invulnerable themselves.

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.